Part-time Student Frequently Asked Questions

 7. Can I participate in Loyola's fall on-campus interviewing program?

 Keep in mind that fall recruiting is primarily limited to employers who want a full-time summer commitment from students.
 The vast majority of these employers are not looking for students who will continue on to work for them in a full-time or part-time capacity after the summer is over.
 This means that in order to apply, you must be willing to take the summer off from your full-time employment.
 It is not permissible to participate in on-campus interviews simply to go through the interview experience if you do not have the intention of working for the employer full-time in the summer.
 Some students have managed to combine vacation time and time off without pay over the 10-week period.
-If you are considering participating in fall on-campus interviews, be sure to talk to a Career Services Counselor about your situation before you do so.
+If you are considering participating in fall on-campus interviews, be sure to talk to a Career Services counselor about your situation before you do so.

 8. What are my chances of legal employment after law school if I am not able to get any legal experience on my resume while in law school?

-Most evening students working full-time during law school at a non-legal job have many transferable skills that will carry over into the legal market.
+Most part-time students working full-time during law school at a non-legal job have many transferable skills that will carry over into the legal market.
 The more important things for students who absolutely cannot get a single minute of practical legal experience on their resumes is to establish personal connections in the legal community.
 If you have completed your first year of law school (or any year for that matter), and are concerned that you will not have time to get any type of legal experience, including a practical skills course, be sure to set up a counseling session with the Career Services Office so that we can help you most effectively highlight your most marketable transferable skills.

 9. What if I decide not to take the Bar Exam right away?